Preliminary analysis

 • How to order the initial list of tests?
 Select one which requires the code transformation with the highest priority.

 • How to design the code-level API when writing a test?
-How to test non-functional requirements?
+How to test quality attribute requirements?

 • Are the transformations in the TPP complete?